devieffe/portfolios/README.md

 ### Main aspects of a frontend developer's portfolio ###

 #### Project showcase ####
-Highlight projects that demonstrate frontend development skills, such as responsive design, CSS animations, and JavaScript interactivity.
+Highlight projects that demonstrate frontend development skills, such as responsive design, CSS animations, JavaScript interactivity, and modern frameworks.
 Each project should showcase different aspects of their technical abilities and creativity.

 #### Code samples ####
 Including snippets or links to GitHub repositories can provide deeper insights into their coding style, adherence to best practices, and ability to collaborate on larger projects.

 #### Performance metrics ####
-Where possible, include performance metrics or case studies showing how their frontend work improved site performance or user satisfaction metrics.
+Where possible, include performance metrics (some) or case studies showing how their frontend work improved site performance or user satisfaction metrics.

 #### Responsive design ####
 Given the importance of mobile-first design, demonstrate projects that excel in responsive design principles, adapting seamlessly across different devices and screen sizes.